 For IBM customers, the IBM® InfoSphere® Information Server data quality suite is a fully integrated software platform that provides all of the capabilities outlined above.
 It facilitates the collaboration needed to develop and support a data warehouse, helping organizations to maximize their technology ROI.

-Join the discussion!
+Join the discussion.
 How have data quality issues impacted your data warehouse?
-We want to hear from you!
+Please share any thoughts or questions in the comments.